AlexsLemonade/refinebio-examples/compare-processing/README.md

 ## Summary

 Based on these analyses, our prior experience with these methods, and the [publication that introduced the SCAN methodology](http://doi.org/10.1016/j.ygeno.2012.08.003), SCANfast likely has increased sensitivity over RMA.
 Because the quantile normalized data is first processed with SCANfast, we would expect these two to show similar patterns and that quantile normalization would "dampen" the biological signal somewhat.
 (In using quantile normalization, we assume that the only differences between samples are of a technical nature and that is certainly not always the case!)
 These analyses are consistent with our expectations.

+\* In using these data, you agree to our [terms and conditions](https://www.refine.bio/terms)